jreag1/Examples/README.md

 # Examples

-Sample data science, machine learning, and mathematics projects.
+Various data science, machine learning, and mathematics projects.
+See folders for individual projects.